marcoalopez/GrainSizeTools/DOCS/_describe.md

 - The shape of the lognormal distribution using the multiplicative standard deviation (MSD)
 - A Shapiro-Wilk test warning indicating when the data deviates from normal and/or lognormal (when p-value < 0.05).

-Note that here the Shapiro-Wilk test warning tells us that the distribution is not normally distributed, which is to be expected since we know that this is a lognormal distribution.
-Note that the geometric mean and the lognormal shape are very close to the values used to generate the synthetic dataset, 20 and 1.5 respectively.
+In the example above, the Shapiro-Wilk test tells us that the distribution is not normally distributed, which is to be expected since we know that this is a lognormal distribution.
+Note that the geometric mean and the lognormal shape are very close to the values used to generate the synthetic random dataset, 20 and 1.5 respectively.
 Now, let's do the same using the dataset that comes from a real rock, for this, we have to pass the column with the diameters:

 ```python
 summarize(dataset['diameters'])